Duchesne River Formation

-The Duchesne River Formation is a geologic formation in the Uinta Basin of northeastern Utah.
-It was originally named the Duchesne Formation by Carnegie Museum paleontologist OA Peterson, and modified to the Duchesne River Formation by Carnegie Museum paleontologist JL Kay because Duschesne Formation was previously used for a Jurassic limestone.
-In naming the formation, no type section was given, only that it is named for the Duchesne River, which flows roughly southeast and east to join the Green River.
+The Duchesne River Formation is a Middle Eocene geologic formation in the Uinta Basin of northeastern Utah.
+It was originally named the Duchesne Formation by Carnegie Museum paleontologist O.A.
+Peterson, and modified to the Duchesne River Formation by Carnegie Museum paleontologist J.L.
+Kay, because the term Duschesne Formation was already in use for a Jurassic limestone.
+Peterson did not provide a type section when naming the formation, only noting that it is named for the Duchesne River, which flows roughly southeast and east to join the Green River.

-The formation consists of over 3000 feet (915 m) of fluvial conglomerate, sandstone and fine-grained sedimentary rocks.
-It is subdivided into four members (below), whose sediments are thought to have eroded from the rising Uinta Mountains to the north and deposited in river, floodplains and small lakes.
-Volcanic ash in the formation, derived from volcanoes in the Wasatch Range, East Tintic, and Oquirrh Mountains to west, have provided radiometric dates.
-These dates range from 38.2 +/-1.8 Ma for the Brennan Basin Member to 28.7 +/-2.0 Ma for the Lapoint Member.
+The formation consists of over 3000 feet (915 m) of fluvial (river-carried) conglomerate, sandstone and fine-grained sedimentary rocks.
+It is subdivided into four members (below), whose sediments are thought to have eroded from the rising Uinta Mountains to the north and deposited in rivers, floodplains and small lakes.